Submission from Social Work Scotland to John Scott QC

 Social Work Scotland’s experience is that while the Mental Health (Care and Treatment)(Scotland) Act 2003 is progressive in its approach regarding reciprocity, it is not in any way sufficiently funded for this to be realised in practice.
-We find that the principle of compulsion remains as the dominant culture, centred on clinical care planning such as medication and nursing care.
+We find that the principle of compulsion remains the dominant culture, centred on clinical care planning such as medication and nursing care.
 The wider interests and ambitions of active citizens are largely absent from care plans.

-While short-term detentions are the preferred method of detaining a person in hospital, the increase in their use strongly indicates that the level of support available in the community is not sufficient, and we wonder if partnerships are fully cognisant of their duties with regards to community provision.
+While short-term detentions are the preferred method of detaining a person in a hospital, the increase in their use strongly indicates that the level of support available in the community is not sufficient, and we wonder if partnerships are fully cognisant of their duties with regards to community provision.

-Seeing an increased use of legislative measures, we are concerned that austerity is impacting on how the act is used, particularly in relation to thresholds of risk.
+Seeing an increased use of legislative measures, we are concerned that austerity is impacting how the act is used, particularly in relation to thresholds of risk.
 We are pleased that the Review is incorporating an economic perspective as we believe that this is central to understanding how the current Act is being used and the impact on people subject to legislation.
-Given our concerns regarding adequacy of resources to meet needs, we hope that the Review can also seek to instigate a review of mental health support services.
+Given our concerns regarding the adequacy of resources to meet needs, we hope that the Review can also seek to instigate a review of mental health support services.

 There is much in the current Act that is facilitative and reciprocal, e.g. duties under section 25 – 27, but these are rarely central to the provision of support.
 These duties require local authorities to minimise the effect of mental illness by the provision of community-based support services.
-The most well used provision in this duty is the provision of advocacy, but the Act allows for a much greater range of provision.
+The most well-used provision in this duty is the provision of advocacy, but the Act allows for a much greater range of provisions.
 However, mounting budget constraints have resulted in only critical services being provided.
 We also note the limited use of Self-directed Support options for people experiencing mental illness.

-We draw the review’s attention to our response to the recent Social Care Inquiry which argues for early supports for people with fragile mental health, including the use of asset-based approaches, such as CPA, and a rethink of the current system of eligibility criteria.
+We draw the review’s attention to our response to the recent Social Care Inquiry which argues for early support for people with fragile mental health, including the use of asset-based approaches, such as CPA, and a rethink of the current system of eligibility criteria.

-We note that there is improvement in the use and standard of Advanced Statements, but members also find resistance to their use on some areas.
+We note that there is improvement in the use and standard of Advanced Statements, but members also find resistance to their use in some areas.
 Often discharges are made without the MHO being contacted by the hospital.
 The reality is that there is often poor collaborative partnership working, especially when resources are constrained.

 We welcome the Review’s systemic approach.
 Seventeen years on, the 2003 Act requires to be reviewed against a range of system-wide factors including the extent to which integration of health and social care has fulfilled its intended outcomes.
 One recent review cites wide-ranging systemic failures resulting in poor outcomes for people.

 It is not always clear to which part of the integrated system is delegated the local authority duties under sections 25 – 27 of the Act.
-We are concerned that integration authorities are not sufficiently sighted on this aspect of the Act, instead focusing largely on the provision of clinical services.
+We are concerned that integration authorities are not sufficiently sighted on this aspect of the Act, instead of focusing largely on the provision of clinical services.

 Considerable variation exists across Scotland in how mental health and social care services are delivered to people and their carers.
 We are interested in understanding the degree to which this variation is warranted by local circumstances and need, and to determine how unacceptable variation can be diminished in a way that respects local democracy.